rizalilhamm/Data-entry-management/README.md

-# CRUD App using Flask Python
+# DATA ENTRY MANAGEMENT
-This Flask CRUD App is Running on Heroku and use PostgreSQL as Database Management System
+This App is Deployed to Heroku and use PostgreSQL as Database Management System

 ## Installation
 First Clone the Repository